 Tutorial 4 - KDXplore Curation¶

-The Trial Manager module in KDXplore contains the Curate tool which enables the user to curate data that has been loaded to KDXplore e.g. changing values of Trait Instances.
+The Trial Manager Plug-in in KDXplore contains the Curate tool which enables the user to curate data that has been loaded to KDXplore e.g. changing values of trait instances.
 The previous tutorial demonstrated how to exchange data from a KDSmart device into KDXplore.
 By the end of this tutorial, you will be able to open data in KDXplore, curate it, and then upload it to the database.

 The objectives of this tutorial are to: